 12. Travel Back in Time to Old Tucson

+Nicknamed “Hollywood in the Desert,” Old Tucson was once the main hub for filming classic Western movies.
 The set was originally built in 1939 by Columbia Pictures and served as a backdrop for more than 400 films and TV shows, like El Dorado, Arizona, etc.

 Address: 201 Kinney Rd, Tucson, AZ 85735

-13. Get Inspired at Sabino Canyon
+13. Take in the Views at Sabino Canyon

+The canyon is home to Sabino Creek, waterfalls, and scenic trails that allow hiking, walking, and horseback riding.
 Make sure to hike the Seven Falls Trail which will take you from the desert to Bear Canyon, where you can even take a dip in natural pools.

 Those not into hiking can hop onto the Sabino Canyon Tram for a 4-mile narrated tour that will make you experience the canyon through nine stops along the way.
+It is $8 per vehicle to visit.

-14. Learn More at Fort Lowell
+14. Learn Local History at Fort Lowell

-Being part of Fort Lowell Park, Fort Lowell was constructed in 1873 and was mainly used as a United States Army post until 1891 to protect Tucson against the Apaches.
+If you’re looking for a historical site where you can dig deep into the area’s rich heritage, a visit to Fort Lowell is a must.
+As part of Fort Lowell Park, Fort Lowell was constructed in 1873 and was mainly used as a US Army post until 1891 to protect Tucson against the Apaches.

 Address: 2900 N Craycroft Rd, Tucson, AZ 85712